JoinMarket-Org/joinmarket-clientserver/docs/PAYJOIN.md

 ```
 [PAYJOIN]
-# for the majority of situations, the defaults
+# For the majority of situations, the defaults
 # need not be altered - they will ensure you don't pay
 # a significantly higher fee.
 # MODIFICATION OF THESE SETTINGS IS DISADVISED.